drchrispinnock/tezos-pkg/README.md

 The directory is designed to live at tezos/scripts/dpkg.

+TODO:
+1. Build the file lists automatically from the manifest (if possible)
+2. Consider buildling RPMs

 The following patch to the top level Makefile includes a dpkg
 target: